BioMyth/LeetCode/README.md

 # LeetCode
-A simple repository of Leetcode problems I've completed.
+A simple repository of random Leetcode problems I've completed over the last 4 years.